Are the 12 Days of Dionysus the Ancient Greek Origins of Christmas?

 Jupiter (Zeus) and Semele Gustave Moreau 1889 – 1895

-Pausanias, Greek traveler and geographer of the second century AD, writes in book II of his Description of Greece, of how Dionysus descended into Hades, the Underworld, to rescue his mother, Semele and bring her back to the world of the living, to take her rightful place on Mount Olympus, home of the ancient Greek gods.
+Pausanias, Greek traveler and geographer of the second century AD, writes of how Dionysus descended into Hades, the Underworld, in order to rescue his mother, Semele and bring her back to the world of the living, so that she may take her rightful place on Mount Olympus, home of the ancient Greek gods.

-He returned to Greece, where he eventually rescued his mother, Semele from Hades, renamed her Thyone, meaning “the one who inspires frenzy” and ascended with her to heaven, where she became immortal and was allowed to live on Olympus among the other gods.
+After rescuing his mother, Semele from Hades Dionysus renamed her Thyone, meaning “the one who inspires frenzy” and ascended with her to heaven where she became immortal and was allowed to live on Olympus among the other gods.

 She was thereafter worshipped as Thyone, the goddess of inspired frenzy or rage.

-This move is said to have proved Dionysus’ divine ancestry, allowing him also to live amongst the Gods of Mount Olympus.
+This move is said to have proved Dionysus’ divine ancestry allowing him also to live among the Gods of Mount Olympus.

 Comparisons between The Dyonisia and the Ancient Greek God Dionysus and Christmas and Jesus Christ

-This then, is the lowdown on the life and times of the, some would say, decadent, Ancient Greek God of wine: Dionysus.
+This then is the lowdown on the life and times of the decadent, Dionysus, ancient Greek God of wine.

 Many historians, academics and philosophers compare the story to that of the birth, life and death of Jesus Christ and believe it to be the ancient Greek origins of Christmas as we celebrate it today.